 43. From 'Holy Holy' to 'Wholy Holy'

-Until right before the album's release, the song "Wholy Holy" was called "Holy Holy".
-Gaye, a huge fan of wordplay, found great pleasure in altering the song's meaning with a simple "W".
-The song is the spiritual heart of the album's second side, featuring beautiful string arrangements by David Van DePitte performed by the string section of the Detroit Symphony Orchestra.
-Van DePitte arrangements permeate the whole album and gave it such a distinct sound.
-Van DePitte's contribution to the album was such that he was given credit on the album cover, a first in Motown history.
+Until right before the album's release, the song "Wholy Holy" was called "Holy Holy."
+Gaye, a huge fan of wordplay, found great pleasure in altering the song's meaning with a simple "W." The song is the spiritual heart of the album's second side, featuring beautiful string arrangements by David Van DePitte, performed by the string section of the Detroit Symphony Orchestra.
+Van DePitte arrangements permeate the whole album and gave it such a distinct sound, and Van DePitte's contribution to the album was such that he was given credit on the album cover, a first in Motown history.
 He was Nelson Riddle to Gaye's Sinatra.
 The two would work together on Gaye's seductive suite of songs Let's Get it On.

 44. Neglected jewels in the Motown crown

 Another neglected jewel in the Motown crown was Wild Bill Moore, a sax player.
 Most of the Motown producers found his "growling" sax style out of date, but in a late-night session Gaye paid Wild Bill $500 out of his own pocket to play his tenor sax across the whole album.
 The two men smoked a joint together, then Wild Bill Moore cut loose and played his heart out.
 Gaye kept much of what he played, and you can hear Wild Bill's contribution most strongly on the sax solo in "Mercy Mercy Me."

 45. Out of date but 'Right On' time?